p3d-dev/WAVE/README.md

 ### State Objects and Forwarders

 The definition of MyStateObject belongs to a view definition, because a view needs it.
-The Listener belongs to app/app state code, which forwards from state (single truth) to stateobject
+The Listener belongs to app/app state code, which forwards from state (single truth) to StateObject

 Use `@StateForwarder` macro to automatically sync app state with SwiftUI `ObservableObject`s.
 Define mappings from app state key paths to object properties.